 You will be able to get pregnant as soon as it is removed.
 If you plan to have it removed, but do not want to get pregnant, then use other methods of contraception (such as condoms) from seven days before it is removed.
 This is because sperm can last up to seven days after you have had sex (intercourse) and can fertilise an egg AFTER the IUS is removed.

-If you have had your IUS for its maximum effective time (five years, unless you were aged over 45 when it was fitted) it will need to be changed.
+If you have had your IUS for its maximum effective time, it will need to be changed.
 You will need to use other forms of contraception from seven days before it is removed.

 This is because occasionally when the IUS is removed the neck of your womb (cervix) clamps tightly shut for a while.
 The doctor cannot therefore immediately insert the new IUS.
 As sperm can last up to seven days in the womb (uterus) they could therefore fertilise an egg whilst you are waiting for your replacement IUS fitting.

 You can use sanitary towels or tampons for periods with an IUS in place.
 A cervical smear can also be taken with an IUS in place.
 Sometimes, the smear result may show that there is an organism in the cervix; these are called actinomyces-like organisms.
 These are normally found and do not mean the IUS should be removed.
 If you have had pelvic pain together with signs of infection, such as a temperature, your doctor may consider removing the IUS.

 You should consult a doctor if any of the following occur: